dgc-network/Learning-Digitalcoin-from-the-Command-Line/04_2_Creating_a_Raw_Transaction.md

 You're now ready to write a simple, example raw transaction that shows how to send the entirety of a UTXO to another party.
 As noted, this is not necessarily a very realistic real-world case.

 > :warning: **WARNING:** It is very easy to lose money with a raw transaction.
-Consider all instructions on sending bitcoins via raw transactions to be _very_, _very_ dangerous.
+Consider all instructions on sending digitalcoins via raw transactions to be _very_, _very_ dangerous.
 Whenever you're actually sending real money to other people, you should instead use one of the other methods explained in this chapter.
 Creating raw transactions is extremely useful if you're writing digitalcoin programs, but _only_ when you're writing digitalcoin programs.
 (For example: in writing this example for one version of this tutorial, we accidentally spent the wrong transaction, even though it had about 10x as much value.
 Almost all of that was lost to the miners.)

 ### Prepare the Raw Transaction

 For best practices, we'll start out each transaction by carefully recording the txids and vouts that we'll be spending.

-In this case, we're going to spend the one worth .00050000 BTC because it's the only one with a decent value.
+In this case, we're going to spend the one worth .00050000 DGC because it's the only one with a decent value.
 ```
 $ utxo_txid="61f3b7016bf1ecc3987b8805207e79362e4de8026682e149107999b779426e3a"
 $ utxo_vout="1"